 DOMINIC HAMILTON-LITTLE, "GERALD", CO-WRITER

 British-American actor, writer, Dominic began in theater.
-He was a contributing editor for POZ magazine and the beloved, long-time columnist of the Chicago-based Fey Weys: Diatribe and Reminiscence, for Outlines (now, Windy City Times).
+He was a contributing editor for POZ magazine and the beloved, long-time columnist of the Chicago-based Fey Weys: Diatribe and Reminiscence for Outlines (now, Windy City Times).
 Recast as a one-man show, he performed Fey Weys in Chicago, Seattle, at New York’s P.S.
 122 and L.A.’s Court Theater.
 Dominic’s original voice brought sharp humor and pathos to describing living with HIV in the age of AIDS.
-He regularly hosted LGBTQI events and AIDS benefits across the country, including for the Illinois Federation for Human Rights.
+He regularly hosted LGBTQ+ events and AIDS benefits across the country, including for the Illinois Federation for Human Rights.

 British-American actor, writer, Dominic began in theater.
-He was a contributing editor for POZ magazine and the beloved, long-time columnist of the Chicago-based Fey Weys: Diatribe and Reminiscence, for Outlines (now, Windy City Times).
+He was a contributing editor for POZ magazine and the beloved, long-time columnist of the Chicago-based Fey Weys: Diatribe and Reminiscence for Outlines (now, Windy City Times).
 Recast as a one-man show, he performed Fey Weys in Chicago, Seattle, at New York’s P.S.
 122 and L.A.’s Court Theater.
 Dominic’s original voice brought sharp humor and pathos to describing living with HIV in the age of AIDS.
-He regularly hosted LGBTQI events and AIDS benefits across the country, including for the Illinois Federation for Human Rights.
+He regularly hosted LGBTQ+ events and AIDS benefits across the country, including for the Illinois Federation for Human Rights.

 ANTHONY F. HAMILTON, "REX", CO-WRITER